-Protect your skin from sun exposure naturally July 14 2016 by PA Team
+Protect your skin from sun exposure naturally July 14 2016

 The sun is shining bright and we’re excited about long summer days.
 With this in mind, it’s essential to remember our skin care basics: protect your skin!
 We recommend covering up whenever possible, wearing large sun hats, escaping to the shade frequently (when you’re outside for long periods of time), drinking copious amounts of water, eating a plethora of fresh + antioxidant rich seasonal + local foods, and of course, layering your exposed skin with a natural sunblock.

 The sunlight beaming down onto our bodies is comprised of two different types of rays: UVA (long wave) + UVB (short wave).
 UVA rays penetrate deep, accessing the lowest + thickest level of our skin (dermis).
 UVB rays can burn the superficial top layers of our skin (epidermis).
 Prolonged unprotected exposure to these rays can lead to premature aging, suppression of the immune system, sun damage and skin cancers.

 I spoke with one of our lovely clients during a treatment and we touched on the importance of diet and lifestyle in regards to sun protection.
 Michelle Tirmandi, BA, B.Ed, CNP (Certified Nutritionist) shares some of her wisdom on that topic:

 Your diet can play a role in helping to protect the skin against harmful UV damage from the sun!

 As UV exposure is known to deplete antioxidant levels in the skin, eating a diet rich in antioxidants can can help to strengthen the body’s natural defences against harmful UV rays and sun damage.

 Some of the best foods to help with sun protection and strengthen the body’s natural skin defences include: